yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/create-security-policy.md

 ![Policies menu link location][1]

-### Step 2: Click the *add policy* button
+### Step 2: Click Add Policy

 ![Add policy button location][2]

 This page lists out all the policies that you have created.
 Once you have reached the policies list you need to click the *add policy* button.

-### Step 3: Give the policy a name
+### Step 3: Give your policy a name

 ![Policy name form][3]

 All policies require a descriptive name, this helps you to reference it later, and it will appear in drop-down options where you can attach policies to objects such as tokens or OAuth client IDs.

-### Step 4: Set the rate limit
+### Step 4: Set Rate limits

 ![Rate limit form][4]

-A rate limit is enforced on all tokens, set the number of requests per second that a bearer of a token with this policy is allowed to use.
+A rate limit is enforced on all keys, set the number of requests per second that a user of a key with this policy is allowed to use.
+**NOTE:** The Rate Limit set by a policy will override the limits applied to an individual key.

-### Step 5: Set the quota
+### Step 5: Set Usage Quotas

 ![Quota form][5]

-A quota limits the number of total requests a user is allowed to have over a longer period of time, so while a rate limit is a rolling window, think of a quota as an absolute maximum that a user is allowed to have over a week, a day or a month.
+Usage quotas limit the number of total requests a user is allowed to have over a longer period of time.
+So while a rate limit is a rolling window, a quota is an absolute maximum that a user is allowed to have over a week, a day or a month.
+**NOTE:** The Usage Quota set by a policy will override a quota applied to an individual key.

 ### Step 6: Add a security entry